djangoaddicts/django-pygwalker/README.md

 Turn your Django querysets into user interfaces for visual analysis with PyGWalker.

-This utility creates user interfaces based on your Django querysets for visual analysis using PyGwalker.
+This utility creates user interfaces based on your Django querysets for visual analysis using PyGWalker.
 For more information on PyGWalker see the github repo available here: https://github.com/Kanaries/pygwalker